 All Experiments were run on a AMD Ryzen 7 processor, 64GB of RAM and one NVIDIA GeForce RTX 2080 Ti GPU.
-Training a (i)SCoBots on 20M frames and using 8 actors takes approximately 4 hours.
+Training a SCoBot on 20M frames with 8 actors takes approximately 8 hours.
 We use the same PPO hyperparameters as the Schulman et al. [2017] agents that learned to master the games.
-For the Adam optimizer, SCoBots start with a slightly increased learning rate of 1×10^{-3} (compared to 2.5×10^{-4}).
+For the Adam optimizer, SCoBots start with a slightly increased learning rate of $1 \times 10^{-3}$ (compared to $2.5 \times 10^{-4}$ ).
 The PPO implementation used and the respective MLP hyperparameters are based on stable-baselines3 Raffin et al. [2021].
-SCoBots have the same PPO hyperparameter values as deep agents but use MLPs (2×64) with ReLU activation functions as policy and value networks.
+SCoBots have the same PPO hyperparameter values as deep agents but use MLPs ( $2 \times 64$ ) with ReLU activation functions as policy and value networks.
 Deep agents use CnnPolicy in stable-baselines3 as their policy value network architecture, which aligns with the initial baseline implementation of PPO.
 Further, we normalize the advantages in our experiments, since it showed only beneficial effects on learning.
 This is the default setting in the stable-baseline3 implementation.